alexpaul/NetworkHelperSPM/README.md

 # NetworkHelper

-This Swift package is a URLSession wrapper class that enables making GET, POST and related HTTP network requests.
+This Swift package is a URLSession wrapper class that enables making GET, POST, DELETE... and related HTTP network requests.
 NetworkHelper's ```performDataTask``` method also takes an optional maximum number of days parameter.
 This will enable your app to restrict fetching network resources.

 [Version Releases](https://github.com/alexpaul/NetworkHelperSPM/releases)